ray-project/ray/doc/source/data/data-internals.rst

 .. tip::

-    Avoid returning large outputs from the final operation of a pipeline you are iterating over, since the consumer process will be a serial bottleneck.
+    Avoid returning large outputs from the final operation of a pipeline you are iterating over, since the consumer process is a serial bottleneck.

 Fault tolerance
 ---------------